Jump in current account customers ditching and switching

 Editor

-The number of current account switches taking place has jumped by 10% over the past year, new figures show.
+The number of bank account switches taking place has jumped by 10% over the past year, new figures show.

 Some 313,293 switches facilitated by the Current Account Switch Service (Cass) took place between April and June.